 In recent years, the emphasis on talent management has shifted to skills development and greater awareness of how skills fit into job descriptions and career paths, according to Harris.

 She said buyers should pay attention to how well a product can capture skills and translate them into job roles that are updated regularly.
-Doing so can help companies with difficult decisions, such as furloughs in the pandemic.
+Doing so can help companies with difficult decisions, such as furloughs and layoffs.

 Eubanks said one emerging way for companies to build skills is the use of gig marketplaces, a technology that began as a way for freelancers to find jobs but is now being used internally by companies to advertise projects that require certain skills to employees.
 "You are able to take advantage, in a positive way, and you're able to leverage the skills and the strengths of your workforce," he said.